top of page

 Your organization can submit an application to the Alabama State Service Commission, also known as the Governor's Office of Volunteer Services during the Commission's AmeriCorps State Grant Application process.

 Single-state AmeriCorps programs are implemented by organizations receiving an AmeriCorps grant to address needs in only one state.
-These applications are submitted by the program to their state service commission, and then the commission submits the grant application to CNCS.
+These applications are submitted by the program to their state service commission, and then the commission submits the grant application to AmeriCorps, the federal agency.

 AmeriCorps State Grant Applications

-In establishing a competition for AmeriCorps funds, CNCS releases a Notice of Funding Opportunity or NOFO and application instructions.
-The Commission releases the NOFO with any additional application instructions and a specific timeline for applicants who will apply directly to the Commission as a single-state applicant.
+In establishing a competition for AmeriCorps funds, AmeriCorps releases a Notice of Funding Opportunity (NOFO) and application instructions.
+The Commission releases a State NOFO with any additional application instructions and a specific timeline for applicants who will apply directly to the Commission as a single-state applicant.

 Before an interested organization submits an application, they first must submit: